peepal-tree-images

 The benefits of culture are also supported by the fact that it is more focused on purity and less science.

-• air purification: According to recent studies, Peepal improves the quality of air by absorbing pollutants like sulfur dioxide (sulfur monoxide) and carbon mono-oxide.
+• Air purification: According to recent studies, Peepal improves the quality of air by absorbing pollutants like sulfur dioxide (sulfur monoxide) and carbon mono-oxide.

 • Mental well-being: Studies show that large trees (like Peepal) can improve your mood.